This event is SOLD OUT.

 As educators, we see the impact of trauma every day on students’ behavior, engagement, and academic readiness on campuses and in the classroom.
 This informative and engaging workshop will help you seek solutions and build relationships and environments that will allow all students to thrive.
 You will walk-away with a deeper understanding of the impact of trauma on student learning and behavior, as well as research-based practices and strategies that you can begin to implement in your classroom immediately as part of a trauma-informed approach.

-Joelle Hood, EdD, Co-Founder and Chief Empowerment Officer, Thriving YOUniversity; Certified Life Coach; Consultant; Professional Learning Designer and Facilitator; Winner of Teacher of the Year and Principal of the Year; Janeen Antonelli, MA, Co-Founder and Chief Culture Coach, Thriving YOUniversity; former Teacher, Principal, and County Office Administrator; Professional Learning Designer and Facilitator; and Jessie Fuller, MA, Co-founder and Lead Learner Coach, Thriving YOUniversity
+Joelle Hood, EdD, Co-Founder and Chief Empowerment Officer, Thriving YOUniversity; Certified Life Coach; Consultant; Professional Learning Designer and Facilitator; Winner of Teacher of the Year and Principal of the Year; and Jessie Fuller, MA, Co-founder and Lead Learner Coach, Thriving YOUniversity

-Gina M. Biegel, LMFT, Psychotherapist; Researcher; Founder of Stressed Teens, which has been offering mindfulness-based stress reduction for teens (MBSR-T) to adolescents, schools, and professionals; Author, Be Mindful and Stress Less (2018) and The Stress Reduction Workbook for Teens (2017); Co-Author, The Mindfulness Workbook for Teen Self-Harm (2019); and Katie F. Hurley, LCSW, Child and Adolescent Psychotherapist; Parenting Expert; Author, The Depression Workbook for Teens: Tools to Improve Your Mood, Build Self-Esteem, and Stay Motivated (2019)
+Gina M. Biegel, LMFT, Psychotherapist; Researcher; Founder of Stressed Teens; Author, Be Mindful and Stress Less (2018) and The Stress Reduction Workbook for Teens (2017); Co-Author, The Mindfulness Workbook for Teen Self-Harm (2019); and Katie F. Hurley, LCSW, Child and Adolescent Psychotherapist; Parenting Expert; Author, The Depression Workbook for Teens: Tools to Improve Your Mood, Build Self-Esteem, and Stay Motivated (2019)

-You will learn about neuroscience research that has informed our knowledge about the neuroscience of learning in the realms of anxiety, social-emotional and mental health for all students, particularly those with learning challenges.
+You will learn about neuroscience research that has informed our knowledge about learning in the realms of anxiety and social, emotional, and mental health for all students, particularly those with learning challenges.
 This information will be translated for educators to increase their understanding of the power of accommodations from IEP and 504 plans in providing opportunities for all learners to demonstrate their potential.
 Working in groups with educator facilitators, participants will apply this knowledge to a diverse mix of case studies.
 A panel question-and-answer period wraps up the session.

 Fumiko Hoeft, MD, PhD, Director, Laboratory for Educational Neuroscience (brainLENS.org), University of California, San Francisco; Professor and Director, Brain Imaging Research Center, University of Connecticut; Nicole Ofiesh, PhD, Director, Schwab Learning Center; Senior Research Scientist, CAST; Founder, Potentia Institute; Founder and Director of the UDL Innovation Studio, Stanford University; Author, Teaching for the Lifespan (2016); and Nancy Redding, MEd, Fellow, Academy of Orton-Gillingham Practitioners and Educators; Co-Author, Patterns for Success in Reading and Spelling (2019)